hermangroup/docs/introduction/information.rst

   different output.

 Hashrate
-  The number of hashes that can be performed by a Dash miner in a given period of time (usually a second).
+  The number of hashes that can be performed by a Historia miner in a given period of time (usually a second).

 Insight